paps/dotfiles/README.md

 `solaar` is automatically started by openbox's `autostart.sh` when it is detected as installed.

-### Rescuetime

-Go to https://www.rescuetime.com/dashboard and install the Debian package.
-It is automatically started by `~/.paps/openbox/autostart.sh`.
-(Asahi: no ARM package available.)

 ### Node & NPM

 If needed, install Node from a Nodesource Debian distribution: https://github.com/nodesource/distributions